Physical abuse

-Physical abuse is also said to be a type of abuse that involves the use of physical force against a person or animal.
-This is done in order to cause physical pain, injury, or other physical suffering.
-Physical abuse can involve hitting, kicking, punching, burning, or otherwise harming a person or animal.
-It can also include the use of weapons or other objects to cause harm.
-Physical abuse is a crime and should be reported to the authorities.
-It is important to remember that any kind of physical violence is unacceptable and should not be tolerated.
+Physical abuse is any intentional act causing injury or trauma to another person or animal by way of bodily contact.
 In most cases, children are the victims of physical abuse, but adults can also be victims, as in cases of domestic violence or workplace aggression.
 Alternative terms sometimes used include physical assault or physical violence, and may also include sexual abuse.
 Physical abuse may involve more than one abuser, and more than one victim.